Endometriosis and Pregnancy

 Women who have had proven endometriosis are known to have more infertility, so they still have to be on the alert once they are successful at conception.
 The problems do not stop once they conceive.

-Women with endometriosis in this data show those with endometriosis have more problems with diabetes in pregnancy, with preeclampsia, with delivering before being full term, having risk of pregnancy infections as well as prematurely rupturing membranes, and delivering early, and thus have more problems with their babies being under weight.
+Women in this data show those with endometriosis have more problems with diabetes, preeclampsia, delivering before being full term, having risk of pregnancy infections, as well as prematurely rupturing membranes, and more babies being under weight at birth.

 No one cause has been determined, but the more we know about adenomyosis, which is endometriosis of the uterus itself, the more we have looked to problems with the placenta leading to the problems in pregnancy with the women who have had confirmed endometriosis.

-Studies are confusing in other ways as well, as many women who have had proven endometriosis are actually older when they conceive.
-For some women their increased age and weight could account for some of these same problems.
+Obstetricians are wary of some of the data.
+Many women who have had proven endometriosis are actually older when they conceive.
+For some women their increased age, preexisting problems, and entering pregnancy when over weight could account for some of these same problems.

 It means that you need to be as healthy as possible when you enter pregnancy, so come in for a check up before discarding contraception.